PRBonn/SHINE_mapping/README.md

 <details>
   <summary>[Details (click to expand)]</summary>

 1. You can play with different loss functions for SHINE Mapping.
 With the `ray_loss: False` option, the loss would be calculated from the sdf at each sample point.
 In this case, you can then select from `sdf_bce` (the proposed method), `sdf_l1` and  `sdf_l2` loss as the `main_loss_type`.
-With the `ray_loss: True` option, the loss would be calculated from each ray conatining multiple point samples as a depth rendering procedure.
+With the `ray_loss: True` option, the loss would be calculated from each ray containing multiple point samples as a depth rendering procedure.
 In this case,  you can select from `dr` and `dr_neus` as the `main_loss_type`.
 According to our experiments, using our proposed `sdf_bce` loss can achieve the best reconstruction efficiently.
 We can get a decent reconstruction of a scene with several hundred frames in just one minute.
 Additionally, you can use the `ekional_loss_on` option to turn on/off the Ekional loss and use `weight_e` as its weight.

-2. The feature octree is built mainly according to `leaf_vox_size`, `tree_level_world` and `tree_level_feat`. `leaf_vox_size` represents the size of the leaf voxel size in meter. `tree_level_world` and `tree_level_feat` represent the total tree level and the tree levels with latent feature codes, respectively. `tree_level_world` should be large enough to gurantee all the map data lies inside the cube with the size `leaf_vox_size**(tree_level_world+1)`.
+2. The feature octree is built mainly according to `leaf_vox_size`, `tree_level_world` and `tree_level_feat`. `leaf_vox_size` represents the size of the leaf voxel size in meter. `tree_level_world` and `tree_level_feat` represent the total tree level and the tree levels with latent feature codes, respectively. `tree_level_world` should be large enough to guarantee all the map data lies inside the cube with the size `leaf_vox_size**(tree_level_world+1)`.

-3. SHINE Mapping supports both the offline batch mapping and the incremental sequential mapping.
+3. SHINE Mapping supports both offline batch mapping and incremental sequential mapping.
 For incremental mapping, one can either load a fixed pre-trained decoder from the batching mapping on a similar dataset (set `load_model: True`) or train the decoder for `freeze_after_frame` frames on-the-fly and then freeze it afterwards (set `load_model: False`).
 The first option would lead to better mapping performance.

 4. You can use the `mc_vis_level` parameter to have a trade-off between the scene completion and the exact measurement accuracy.
-This parameter indicate at which level of the octree the marching cubes reconstruction would be conducted.
+This parameter indicates at which level of the octree the marching cubes reconstruction would be conducted.
 The larger the value of `mc_vis_level` (but not larger than `tree_level_feat`), the more scene completion ability you would gain (but also some artifacts such as a double wall may appear).
 And with the small value, SHINE mapping would only reconstruct the part with actual measurements without filling the holes.
 The safest way to avoid the holes on the ground is to set `mc_mask_on: False` to disable the masking for marching cubes.
 By turning on the `mc_with_octree` option, you can achieve a faster marching cubes reconstruction only in the region within the octree nodes.

 5. The incremental mapping with regularization strategy (setting `continual_learning_reg: True`) can achieve incremental neural mapping without storing an ever-growing data pool which would be a burden for the memory.
 The coefficient `lambda_forget` needs to be fine-tuned under different feature octree and point sampling settings.
 The recommended value is from `1e5` to `1e8`.
 A pre-trained decoder is also recommended to be loaded during incremental mapping with regularization for better performance.

-6. We also provide an option to conduct incremental mapping with replay strategy in a local sliding window.
+6. We also provide an option to conduct incremental mapping with a replay strategy in a local sliding window.
 You can turn this on by setting `window_replay_on: True` with a valid `window_radius_m` indicating the size of the sliding window.

-7. It's also possible to incoporate semantic information in our SHINE-Mapping framework.
-You may set `semantic_on = True` in the `utils/config.py` file to enable semantic mapping and also provide the semantic supervision by setting the `label_path` in the config file.
+7. It's also possible to incorporate semantic information in our SHINE-Mapping framework.
+You may set `semantic_on = True` in the `utils/config.py` file to enable semantic mapping and also provide semantic supervision by setting the `label_path` in the config file.

 </details>